animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 ```

 Creating Regions from entity classes is most useful
 when using Spring Data Repositories in your application.
-Spring Data for GemFire's
+Spring Data for VMware GemFire's
 Repository support is enabled with the
 <code>@EnableGemfireRepositories</code> annotation, as shown in the
 preceding example.